LAIR3/README.md/README.md

 polygon-cli<br />

 The LAIR3-BDK and LAIR3-BDK2 Layer 3 Blockchain Development Kits are designed to facilitate the deployment and management of advanced blockchain solutions, specifically supporting zkEVM Rollup and Validium technologies.
-Utilizing the Kurtosis SDK and Starlark integration, this kit enables the creation and deployment of customized blockchain environments with enhanced observability and testing capabilities.
+Utilizing the Kurtosis SDK, polygon-cli, avalanche subnet-evm and ignite with Starlark.
+Blockchain Deployment Kit facilitates the creation and deployment of customized blockchain environments with enhanced observability and testing capabilities.

-The primary goal is to integrate Kurtosis-CDK with zkEVM solutions, ensuring the entire process is documented thoroughly in Markdown format for GitHub.

-Command Overview
-The following is a list of essential commands and operations available within the LAIR3-BDK toolkit, specifically for setting up and managing your blockchain deployment.
+The primary goal is to to make blockchain deployment a sane operation accessiable to regular developers interested in dapplications development.

 Environment Setup
 Clone the Repository and Install Dependencies